Foods that lower cortisol and anxiety (with 3 day meal plan)

 Plan Your Meals Ahead of Time

-One of the simplest ways to incorporate stress-reducing foods into your diet is by planning ahead.
+One of the simplest ways to incorporate stress-reducing foods into your diet is by planning.
 Doing this ensures you have all the necessary ingredients on hand and helps avoid unhealthy temptations during the week.
 Try meal prepping on Sundays for maximum success throughout the rest of the day!

 We’ve included a grocery list and meal suggestions in section 3.